What is measles?

 What is the treatment of measles?

-- Provide nutritional support if necessary
+- Provide nutritional support as necessary

 - Observe high-risk individuals carefully to prevent complications